AshishMahabal/aireadyrapid/croissant_cutouts/README.md

 ### 3. `test_croissant_dataset.py`

-Tests the Croissant dataset by training a simple CNN classifier.
+Tests the dataset by training a CNN classifier.

 **What it does:**
-- Loads the dataset using the Croissant metadata
+- Loads the dataset using Croissant metadata
 - Directly loads pre-extracted 64x64 cutouts
+- Combines image data with tabular features (sharpness, roundness, flux, magnitude, etc.)
-- Trains a simple CNN for binary classification (real vs bogus transients)
+- Trains a CNN for binary classification

 **Usage:**
 ```bash